 The Nikon D3300 is a solid entry-level DSLR camera, in more ways than one.
 It has a solid build quality and solid image quality.
 Its autofocus performance is a little below average.
-Limited external controls plus a smaller size may be a turn off for some photographers.
+Limited external controls plus a smaller size may be a turn-off for some photographers.

 Nikon D3300 excels in most areas.
-Ready to make the jump to a best beginner DSLR camera?
+Ready to make the jump to the best beginner DSLR camera?
 The Nikon D3300 is the real deal.
 This beginner camera provides a nice starting point with a great combination of image quality.
 It is also easy to use, and the price is pocket-friendly.

-Nikon D3300 Handling and Build
+Nikon D3300: Handling and Build

 From the outset, the Nikon D3300 is a new DSLR camera.
-It comes with a basic control layout is almost unchanged from its predecessor.
+It comes with a basic control layout that is almost unchanged from its predecessor.
 Nikon D3300 sports a brand-new body incorporating carbon fiber.
 The camera is built slightly smaller with a design offering better ergonomics.
 This reduction in size comes in at 0.1inch in width, and 0.2 inches in depth.

 This lightweight and compact entry-level DSLR from Nikon brings a lot to the table for any budding DSLR photographer.
 Another significant upgrade over the previous D3200, the new Nikon D3300 offers improvements in both body construction and under-the-hood features.
-It also includes the sensor, the image processor, and ISO range.
+It also includes the sensor, the image processor, and the ISO range.

-Nikon D3300 Autofocus
+Nikon D3300: Autofocus

-Nikon D3300 Image Quality
+Nikon D3300: Image Quality

 The picture quality of this entry-level camera is top-notch for its class.
 Images are sharp, and detail resolutions are both magnificent for Nikon D3300.
 The camera has high ISO performance and dynamic range.
-This matches well with experience with Nikon’s other recently released 24MP APS-C cameras.
+This matches well with experience with Nikon’s other recently released 24MP DSLR APS-C cameras.

 Digital images from Nikon D3300 look excellent with impressive print quality.
 Get large prints sizes at a wide range of ISOs.